vilarneto/pyrtable/docs/source/intro.rst

 .. note::

-    Notice that this tutorial will not work out-of-the-box, as you would need a corresponding Airtable table having columns with same names and value types as described below.
+    Notice that this tutorial will not work out-of-the-box, as you would need a corresponding Airtable table containing columns with same names and value types as described below.
 However, you can adapt the examples below with your own existing bases or create one to experiment with Pyrtable.

 To use Pyrtable you will first need to subclass the :class:`BaseRecord` class.
 Objects of your subclass represent records on the corresponding Airtable table, while the subclass itself is used to interact with the table itself (mostly to fetch records).
 See the examples below::